 BLACK RAIL

-Laterallus jamaicensis Status: Rare casual spring and summer visitor statewide.
+Laterallus jamaicensis JAMAICENSIS Status: Rare casual spring and summer visitor statewide.
 Federally listed as Threatened.
 Documentation: Recording: 25 May 1986 Knox Co (Brogie and Brogie 1987, Brogie 1999).
-Taxonomy: Five subspecies are recognized, three in South America, and two in North America: coterniculus of California and Baja, Mexico, and jamaicensis of the eastern United States and
+Taxonomy: Five subspecies are recognized, three in South America, and two in North America: coterniculus of California and Baja, Mexico, and jamaicensis of the eastern United States

 LEAST TERN